 Salt

 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
-Wash and dry all produce. • Peel and mince garlic.
-Trim, peel, and slice carrots on a diagonal into ½-inch-thick pieces.
-Trim, peel, and cut onion into ½-inch-thick wedges; mince a few wedges until you have 1 TBSP (2 TBSP for 4 servings).
+Wash and dry produce. • Trim, peel, and cut carrots on a diagonal into ½-inch-thick pieces.
+Halve and peel onion; cut half into ½-inch-thick wedges (whole onion for 4).
+Mince a few wedges until you have 1 TBSP (2 TBSP for 4).
+Peel and mince garlic.

-• Drain and rinse chickpeas; thoroughly pat dry with paper towels. • Toss on one side of a baking sheet with a large drizzle of olive oil, half the curry powder (you’ll use more later), salt, and pepper.
+• Drain and rinse chickpeas; pat very dry with paper towels. • Toss on one side of a baking sheet with a drizzle of oil, half the curry powder (you’ll use more later), salt, and pepper.
 (For 4 servings, spread chickpeas out across entire sheet.)

-• Toss carrots, onion wedges, and tomatoes on empty side of same sheet with a large drizzle of olive oil, salt, and pepper.
+• Toss carrots, onion wedges, and tomatoes on empty side of sheet with a drizzle of oil, salt, and pepper.
 (For 4 servings, toss veggies on a second sheet; roast chickpeas on top rack and veggies on middle rack.) • Roast on top rack until veggies are tender and chickpeas are crispy, 20-25 minutes.
-TIP: It’s natural for chickpeas to pop a bit when they roast.
+(It’s natural for chickpeas to pop a bit when they roast.)

-• Meanwhile, heat a drizzle of olive oil in a small pot over medium-high heat.
-Add garlic; cook, stirring, for 30 seconds. • Stir in rice, stock concentrate, ¾ cup water (1½ cups for 4 servings), and a big pinch of salt.
+• Meanwhile, heat a drizzle of oil in a small pot over medium-high heat.
+Add garlic; cook, stirring, until fragrant, 30 seconds. • Stir in rice, stock concentrate, ¾ cup water (1½ cups for 4 servings), and a big pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
-Cook until rice is tender, 15-18 minutes.
-Keep covered off heat until ready to serve.
+Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, trim cucumber; grate on the largest holes of a box grater.
 Finely chop cilantro.
 Zest and quarter lemon.
 Mince chili. • In a small bowl, combine cucumber, minced onion, yogurt, sour cream, half the cilantro, and ¼ tsp curry powder (½ tsp for 4 servings).
-(Be sure to measure the curry powder—we sent more.)
-Add a pinch of chili if desired.
-Add a squeeze of lemon juice and season with salt.
+(Be sure to measure the curry powder— we sent more.) • Stir in a squeeze of lemon juice, salt, and a pinch of chili if desired.

-• Toss veggies with lemon zest and a squeeze of lemon juice. • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and season with salt and pepper. • Divide rice, veggies, and chickpeas between shallow bowls.
+• Toss roasted veggies on baking sheet with lemon zest and a squeeze of lemon juice. • Fluff rice with a fork and season with salt and pepper.
+TIP: For extra richness, stir in 1 TBSP butter (2 TBSP for 4 servings). • Divide rice, veggies, and chickpeas between shallow bowls.
 Top with raita and remaining cilantro.
 Serve with remaining lemon wedges on the side.